nickurak/ukechords/README.md

 Reason about stringed instrument chords (especially ukulele).

-Ukechords chiefly solves 2 problems (and add some accesory function as well.):
+Ukechords chiefly solves 2 problems (and add some accesory functionality as well):

 1. If I fret/play a particular shape on my stringed instrument, what (if any) recognized chord(s) will be made when I strum?
    - This is accomplished with the "ident" tool's `--shape/-s` option